 Class rep: Chris Wright

-For 2017 we have decided to grant the Streakers 'Fleet' status, recognising that they are the largest group of regular racers.
-Number of boats in Fleet 30 and counting
+In 2017 we granted the Streakers 'Fleet' status, recognising that they are the largest group of regular racers.
+The number of boats in the fleet is currently about 30 and growing.

 Overall Length: 3.88m (12'9") Beam: 1.37m (4'6") Draft: 0.22m (9")